-Bidding on a number of construction projects at once can stretch your construction surety bond lines to the limit.
-This can stop you from bidding or performing on any further projects until you increase them.
+Bidding on a number of construction projects at once can stretch your surety bond line to the max.
+When a contractor runs up against their bond limit, it can stop them from bidding or performing on any further projects until they’re increased.

 So if you have a single limit of $100,000 and a bond line of $300,000, you can get three separate bonds on projects that are $100,000 or six bonds on projects that are $50,000, etc. But if you want to grow your business and take on more work, you must do something to increase your single and aggregate limits.

 Sureties determine a contractor’s bond line mostly based on their personal credit score – in particular for contracts that are less than $350,000.
 The higher your credit score is, the more likely it is for the surety to offer you a high bond line.
 Whereas, if your score is low or your credit history indicates that you cannot handle your finances well, the surety will act more cautiously and offer you a lower bond limit.

 While fixing your personal credit score is imperative, it’s not the whole story.
 There are other steps a contractor will need to take to increase their bond limit.